Introduction: New CAD tools make mapping easier

 Perpendicular Lines

 When drawing CAD lines on a plane, you can take your accuracy to the next level by locking your lines to be perpendicular to an axis you define.
 When it comes to drawing building outlines, this CAD tool is a game-changer.
-The quickest way to activate it is to hit the F8 button while holding down Q. While quick, that shortcut can be tricky to execute smoothly during drawing.
+The quickest way to activate it is to hit the F8 button while holding down Q. While quick, this shortcut can be tricky to execute smoothly during drawing.
 Good news?
 There’s a cleaner way to do it.

 Adaptive tools for real-world problems

-• Place points to define the plane.
+- Place points to define the plane.

 Navigating Clutter with CAD Tools